The Truth About the Safety of Crib Bumpers

 A baby crib bumper, or a crib liner, is a fabric pad that’s designed to surround the interior sides of a crib to prevent baby from accidentally slipping their limbs through the slats or banging their head on the side of the crib.
 To keep their little ones safe, some parents used to turn to baby crib bumpers, which were thought to provide a protective bubble for baby when in the crib.
 But while they’re meant to protect baby, studies show they can actually have the opposite effect.

 It’s not always fear of injury that prompts parents to buy crib bumper pads.
-Crib bumpers were (and sometimes still are) marketed as stylish additions to a nursery.
-In fact, baby crib bumpers were often sold in a set with baby bedding to complete the look of baby’s room.
+Crib bumpers were marketed as stylish additions to a nursery.
+In fact, in past years baby crib bumpers were often sold in a set with baby bedding to complete the look of baby’s room.

-Certain retailers may promote crib bumper pads as the perfect complement to your nursery design, but the American Academy of Pediatrics (AAP) and the US Consumer Product Safety Commission (CPSC) do not agree—in fact, experts have been warning of the risks of crib bumpers for quite some time.
-A 2007 study published in the Journal of Pediatrics concluded that crib bumpers are unsafe because they can suffocate or strangle an infant.
-Read on to learn more about the dangers associated with crib bumper pads and why you should avoid them.
+Experts have been warning of the risks of crib bumpers for quite some time.
+In fact, a 2007 study published in the Journal of Pediatrics concluded that crib bumpers are unsafe because they can suffocate or strangle an infant.
+Read on to learn more about the dangers associated with crib bumper pads and why it’s best to avoid them.

 Statistics show baby crib bumpers in particular can pose serious—sometimes fatal—risks for infants.
 Data from the CPSC shows that between 1990 and 2019, 113 babies died in incidents where a crib bumper was used in the crib.
 Between 2008 and 2019, another 113 babies were injured or involved in bumper-related concerns.